Muhammad VII of Granada: Background

-Muhammad VII was the son of Yusuf II, who was briefly the Sultan of Granada between 1391–1392, and through his father the grandson of the previous sultan, Muhammad V (reigned 1354–1359 and 1362–1391).
+Muhammad VII was the son of Yusuf II, who was briefly the Sultan of Granada between 1391 and 1392, and through his father, the grandson of the previous sultan, Muhammad V (reigned 1354–1359 and 1362–1391).
 He had an older brother, Yusuf (the future Sultan Yusuf III), who was imprisoned in Salobreña at the time of Muhammad VII's accession, as a result of involvement in a conspiracy.

 There is a scarcity of Muslim historical sources on events during Muhammad VII's reign.
-Most available information comes from Christian sources and therefore relates to his interactions with Christian kingdoms in the Iberian peninsula.
+Most of the available information come from Christian sources and therefore relates to his interactions with Christian kingdoms in the Iberian peninsula.

 Rule

 Accession

 Muhammad VII came to the throne after the death of his father Yusuf II on 3 October 1392 (16 Dhu al-Qidah 794 AH).
 On his accession, he appointed Muhammad al-Hammami as his vizier or chief minister.
 He also freed Ibn Zamrak, Muhammad V's vizier and a famous poet, who had been imprisoned by Yusuf II.
 Muhammad VII appointed Ibn Zamrak as the royal katib, or secretary, but he was assassinated in the summer of 1393 and replaced by Abu Bakr Muhammad ibn Asim.
 At the beginning of his rule, he launched a raid on Murcia, despite his father's truce with Castile.
 He soon after pledged peace with both his Christian neighbours: Henry III of Castile and John I of Aragon.